rinka-meltiron/MiLib/MiText/README.md

 ### Running
 the command is:
 ```
   $ cd ./MiLib/histogram/gpu/			# cd to the appropriate directory
   $ ./histogram file.txt			# takes file.txt as input and creates a histogram
 						# on both the GPU and the CPU
   $ ./histogram -s stop_file.txt file.txt	# take stopwords as input from
 						# stop_file.txt, applies that to file.txt and then
 						# create a histogram
 ```
 This results in a sorted histogram on the GPU.<br>
 We do not output anything at this point as the assumption is that we will hold the data on the GPU and send queries there.

 the various alternative parameters are.
 These have yet to be implemented
 ```
-  $ ./histogram -s stop_file.txt -o output.txt file.txt		# write output to
+  $ ./histogram -s stop_file.txt -o output.txt file.txt		# write output to output.txt
-								# output.txt
-  $ ./histogram -s stop_file.txt -o output.txt -D file.txt	# hold histogram as a
-								# deamon on both CPU & GPU.
-In future you can
+  $ ./histogram -s stop_file.txt -o output.txt -D file.txt	# histogram as daemon on CPU & GPU.
-								# then send queries to the deamon
-  $ ./histogram -s stop_file.txt -o output.txt -D -c file.txt	# hold histogram
-								# as a deamon on both CPU & GPU.
+  $ ./histogram -s stop_file.txt -o output.txt -D -c file.txt	# histogram as daemon on both CPU & GPU.
-								# in addition, wipe out the existing histogram and
+								# Also, wipe out existing histogram & create anew
-								# create a new one with 'file.txt'.
-You
-								# can send queries to the deamon
   $ ./histogram -s stop_file.txt -o output.txt -D -c f1.txt f2.txt f3.txt ...
 								# pass multiple input files f1.txt, f2.txt, f3.txt
-								# hold histogram as a deamon on both CPU & GPU.
+								# hold histogram as daemon on CPU & GPU.
-								# in addition, wipe out the existing histogram and
+								# in addition, wipe out existing histogram and
-								# create a new one with 'file.txt'.
-You
+								# create a new one with 'f1.txt'
-								# can send queries to the deamon
 ```
 where:<br>
 stop_words_file is a list of stop-words in text format (we assume there are no duplicates).<br>